panorama-ed/order_as_specified/README.md

    ]>
 ```

+Note that if a `nil` value is passed in the ordering an error is raised, because
+databases do not have good or consistent support for ordering with `NULL` values
+in an arbitrary order, so we don't permit this behavior instead of allowing an
+unexpected result.

+### `distinct_on`

 In databases that support it (such as PostgreSQL), you can also use an option to
 add a `DISTINCT ON` to your query when you would otherwise have duplicates: